-It is thought that the COVID-19 coronavirus can stay alive for hours to days on some surfaces - so take a pro-active approach in doing more cleaning of visibly dirty surfaces, followed by disinfection.

-Clean and disinfect regularly touched objects and surfaces using a household cleaning product/bleach/ Milton (follow label instructions)

-- a. especially all hard surfaces in common areas and locations that are touched frequently by people throughout the day, such as door handles, grab rails/hand rails in corridors/stairwells, plastic-coated or laminated worktops, access touchpads, telephones/keyboards in offices, and toilets/taps/sanitary fittings, wear rubber gloves when cleaning surfaces, wash the gloves while still wearing them, then wash your hands after you take them off - b. make sure you have good ventilation (windows open) while using the cleaning/ disinfecting product - c. make sure that you have enough bins available for easy disposal of tissues (preferably covered bins, lined with a bin bag, replace when three-quarters full).
+- It is thought that the COVID-19 coronavirus can stay alive for hours to days on some surfaces so take a pro-active approach in doing more cleaning of visibly dirty surfaces, followed by disinfection. - Clean and disinfect regularly touched objects and surfaces using a <a href="https://household-cleaning.com/house - especially all hard surfaces in common areas and locations that are touched frequently by people throughout the day, such as door handles, grab rails/hand rails in corridors/stairwells, plastic-coated or laminated worktops, access touchpads, telephones/keyboards in offices, and toilets/taps/sanitary fittings, wear rubber gloves when cleaning surfaces, wash the gloves while still wearing them, then wash your hands after you take them off - make sure you have good ventilation (windows open) while using the cleaning/ disinfecting product - o make sure that you have enough bins available for easy disposal of tissues (preferably covered bins, lined with a bin bag, replace when three-quarters full).